 A nightclub comedian turned TV star who used his fame to build St. Jude Children's Research Hospital, a fortress of hope for sick kids.

-Born Amos Kairouz to Lebanese immigrants in Michigan, Danny Thomas's path to stardom was a classic showbiz grind of small clubs and radio gigs.
-His big break came not from a joke, but a prayer—promising to build a shrine to St. Jude Thaddeus if he found success.
-That success arrived with 'Make Room for Daddy,' a warm-hearted TV sitcom that ran for over a decade and made him a beloved household name as the harried but loving entertainer Danny Williams.
-True to his vow, Thomas leveraged every ounce of his Hollywood clout, tirelessly fundraising to turn a Memphis field into the St. Jude Children's Research Hospital.
-His vision was radical: no family would ever receive a bill, and research would be freely shared worldwide.
-More than a performer, Thomas became a masterful philanthropist, using celebrity telethons and his personal charm to create an enduring institution that transformed pediatric cancer treatment and cemented his legacy as a builder of miracles.
+Danny Thomas promised to build a shrine to St. Jude Thaddeus if he found success.
+That success arrived with 'Make Room for Daddy,' a TV sitcom that ran for over a decade, casting him as the harried entertainer Danny Williams.
+Born Amos Kairouz to Lebanese immigrants in Michigan, Thomas had ground through small clubs and radio gigs.
+True to his vow, he leveraged his Hollywood clout to fundraise for a Memphis field that became St. Jude Children's Research Hospital.
+His radical vision: no family would ever receive a bill, and research would be freely shared worldwide.
+Thomas used celebrity telethons and personal charm to create an institution that transformed pediatric cancer treatment.
+He was a masterful philanthropist, a performer who built a lasting institution from a prayer.

 1901–1927